ULHPC/tutorials/gpu/opencl/README.md

 # (access)$> si-gpu --reservation=hpcschool-gpu
 $ nvidia-smi
 ```

-Driver is loaded, but we still need to load the CUDA development kit.
+Driver is loaded, but we still need to load the CUDA development kit from the latest software set.

 ```bash
 $ resif-load-swset-devel